 The dirt pathway …

-Daniel Meier, Senior Director Special Sales & Consulting Services at Kärcher, emphasises that many bacteria are actually harmless.
+Daniel Meier, Senior Director Special Sales & Consulting Services at Kärcher, emphasizes that many bacteria are actually harmless.
 “At the moment, we are just thinking about the negative, but we need countless bacteria to even survive.”
-Where harmful, pathogenic germs are concerned, the challenge is to minimise the risk of infection wherever possible.
-“In building cleaning and cleaning in public spaces, the question of ‘where’ is crucial: where is the dirt, where do people come into contact with dirt and what are the transfer paths of potentially pathogenic germs?”
+Where harmful, pathogenic germs are concerned, the challenge is to minimize the risk of infection wherever possible.
+“In building cleaning and in cleaning of public spaces, the question of "where" is crucial: where is the dirt, where do people come into contact with dirt, and what are the transfer paths of potentially pathogenic germs?”

 … and a set of options…